nico-Zero/nvim/README.md

 For detailed Docs - [ToggleTerm](https://github.com/akinsho/toggleterm.nvim)

 #### 9. Code-Runner
-This plugin provides the code-running functionality in vim/nvim.
-What is just do is takes is run code from its config and pastes it in terminal.
-We can config every single file type code-run command in its config.
+Code-running functionality in vim/nvim like is in VS-code.

 And it is also integrateable with toggleterm and etc.